Brookings Network on Economic Inclusion

 This study, conducted in partnership with the Brookings Institution, explored what's working and what's getting in the way of building and sustaining regional partnerships to promote economic growth and opportunity, with a particular focus on how those partnerships are structured and how they manage the tensions inherent in the complex and dynamic environments in which they operate.

 With funding from the Ford Foundation, this project explored what's needed to take current efforts to promote inclusive growth to a whole new level of performance, based on interviews with regional leaders in the forefront of this work.
-The project also explored what kind of national platform is needed to support this work.
+The project also explored what kind of national platform is needed to support this work, which led to the formation of the New Growth Innovation Network.

 This assessment analyzed the outcomes and captured the lessons learned from a five-year initiative to expand economic growth and opportunity in twenty-two metropolitan regions and six states, experimenting with new economic development strategies that focus on growing and retaining high-quality jobs in innovative, productive industries in ways that expand opportunity for all.
 The lessons will help inform the next phase of this work as it unfolds in the participating sites, at Brookings, and at Rockefeller, as well as help build this emerging field of practice.